MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 ![Google Play: Set key type as JSON](~/distribution/images/image8.png)

 Once you've created the service account on the Google Developers Console, click **Done**.
 The [API Access](https://play.google.com/apps/publish/#ApiAccessPlace) page automatically refreshes, and your service account will be listed.

+Access should also now be granted.
+If not, on the service account details page, click the **Permissions** tab, select the checkbox next to the principal to grant this service account access, and click **Grant Access**

 ![Google Play: Service Account Created](~/distribution/images/image9.png)